Halima-1/web3Bridge_product_details/README.md

 Each product includes: Product image, old Price, discounted Price, Add to Cart functionality and Responsive design for mobile and desktop.

-Technologies Used:HTML5, CSS3, JavaScript (ES6) and LocalStorage for cart persistence.
+Technologies Used:HTML5, SAAS, JavaScript (ES6) and LocalStorage for cart persistence.

 Usage: